mindscan-de/BrightFlux/README.md

 Export the analysis result in short form
 * Document / Documentype / technical vs manager form
 * Project file

+* UI/UX
+  * save width information by (column name list)-hash such that the width is preserved for future uses or derived frames.

 ### Never?